BaseAdresseNationale/id-fix/README.md

 - Docker
 - Docker-compose

-Instructions on how to install the API :
+Instructions on how to install the api (dev mode) :

 1. Clone this repository
 2. Start the docker container :